bilalabdelkadir/FullstackOpen/part 0/NewNoteDiagram.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: [{ "content": "list of datas", "date": "2023-3-31" }, ... ]
-    Note left of browser: the browser run the function that render the note from the json deactivate server
+    Note right of browser: the browser run the function that render the note from the json deactivate server
 ```